HackRank/Glitch-Effect/README.md

 next 4 years: 1,312,500 coins
 etc...

-When that runs out, the system can suppor
+When that runs out, the system can support